 The models and methods proposed in this paper are still coarse approximations to ion transport as the PNPF theory is in its early development.
-Nevertheless, the theory proposed here provides many atomic properties such as (19) and (20) that have been shown to be important for studying the binding mechanism in Ca_V channels [14] and are also important for the transport mechanism as shown in the next section.
-Incorporating atomic properties into continuum models is a step forward to improve and refine the continuum theory that has been challenged for its accuracy when compared to (mostly equilibrium calculations) MC, BD, or MD [5, 37, 71, 72].
-Continuum models on the other hand have substantial advantages in efficiency that are of great importance in studying a range of conditions and concentrations, as are present in experiments.
+Nevertheless, the theory proposed here provides many atomic properties such as (19) and (20) that have been shown to be important for studying the binding mechanism in Ca_V channels14 and are also important for the transport mechanism as shown in Eq.
+(23) and in Sec.
+V. Incorporating atomic properties into continuum models is a step forward to improve and refine the continuum theory that has been challenged for its accuracy when compared to (mostly equilibrium calculations) MC, BD, or MD.^{5,37,71,72} Continuum models on the other hand have substantial advantages in efficiency that are of great importance in studying a range of conditions and concentrations, as are present in experiments.

-5. RESULTS
+V. RESULTS

 Ca_V channel conducts primarily Na+ when the Ca2+ concentration is below 1 μ M but it conducts primarily Ca2+ in the physiological concentration range mM.
-In [2], 19 extracellular solutions and 3 intracellular solutions were studied experimentally.
-The range of [Ca2+]o is 10^8 -fold from $10^{-10.3}$ to 10^{-2} M as given in [2].
-Explaining the biological function of trace Ca2+ concentrations is a crucial task of biophysical models while dealing with the large Ca2+ concentrations found in extracellular solutions of all biological systems.
-This range of calcium concentrations poses severe obstacles for MD and BD simulations even on the most advanced computers to date [73].
-To our knowledge, a comparison of MD simulations with experimental measurements [2] has not yet been reported without invoking arbitrary (i.e., untested) extrapolation methods for handling the 10^8 -fold variation of concentration and the dynamics of ionic flow [73, 74].
+In Ref.
+2, 19 extracellular solutions and 3 intracellular solutions were studied experimentally.
+The range of $[Ca^{2+}]o$ is 108-fold from $10^{-10.3}$ to 10^{-2} M as given in Ref.
+2. Explaining the biological function of trace Ca2+ concentrations is a crucial task of biophysical models while dealing with the large Ca2+ concentrations found in extracellular solutions of all biological systems.
+This range of calcium concentrations poses severe obstacles for MD and BD simulations even on the most